 - Standardized Test Scores: Submission of standardized test scores (SAT or ACT) is optional for all students applying for admission.
 The academic review for admission at Providence College has always been focused on each student's high school performance rather than standardized test results.
 This test-optional policy allows each student to decide whether they wish to have their standardized test results considered as part of their application for admission.
-Additional details about the policy can be found on the Test-Optional Policy page of the website.
+Additional details about the policy can be found here: Test-Optional Policy.

 For students applying as Transfers:

 - Official high school transcript(s): A final official high school transcript is required for all transfer students, regardless of how many college credits you wish to transfer.